 Call Thompson Animal Medical Center at the regular clinic number for all your pets' medical emergencies; no matter the time of day.
 If your call is after regular business hours, your call will be directed to our after-hours menu.
 Please follow the prompts and you will be put in touch with the on-call doctor.

 Where do you go?

-If your pet's after-hours emergency falls during a Thompson Animal Medical Center day in the rotation, Dr Gary will call you and speak with you by phone to arrange a visit with you and your pet at our clinic, which is located at 4540 Mormon Coulee Road in La Crosse.
+If your pet's after-hours emergency falls during a Thompson Animal Medical Center day in the rotation, one of our doctors will call and speak with you by phone to arrange a visit with you and your pet at our clinic, which is located at 4540 Mormon Coulee Road in La Crosse.

 If your pet's after-hours emergency falls when a doctor from one of the other cooperating practices is responsible for taking call, that doctor will arrange to meet you at the clinic they work from.
 This will either be Central Animal Hospital, which is located at 840 2nd Avenue South in Onalaska or Hillside Animal Hospital, which is located at W5706 State Highway 33 in La Crosse.

 The cost of after-hours emergency care will be similar regardless of which clinic is on-call.
 The three clinics cooperating in this endeavor have only slightly different fee structures, so any cost difference will be negligible.

 Payment for your pet's medical emergency will be due at the time of service, and those fees will be payable to the clinic that sees your pet for their emergency visit.

 All three clinics accept cash, check, and credit card or debit cards for payment.
 Additionally, all three clinics accept Care Credit as a payment option.

 What happens after your pet's emergency when they are seen at one of the other participating clinics?